harilvfs/carch/README.md

 > [Submit an Issue](https://github.com/harilvfs/carch/issues).

 > [!Tip]
-> You dont need to run the script always you can run the installtion script once
+> You don't need to run the installation script every time. <br>
-> then when you want you can just type carch in your terminal it will  automatically excute the carch script
+> You can run it once, and then simply type carch in your terminal whenever you want to automatically execute the Carch script.

 ## Installation 🚀
 Run the following command in your **Terminal**: